-- 9 (1) An attorney must - (a) act honestly, in good faith, and in the best interests of the grantor, - (b) engage the grantor in decision-making to the extent possible, - (c) take into consideration the known wishes of the grantor and the manner in which the grantor managed the grantor's affairs while competent, - (d) use assets for the benefit of the grantor, - (e) keep the grantor's property and funds separate from the attorney's property and funds, except as permitted by statute, - (f) keep records of financial transactions,

-- (g) communicate regularly about the affairs of the grantor with immediate family members and persons designated under section 8 (2), - (h) provide details of financial transactions upon request by a person referred to in paragraph (f), and - (i) give notice of attorney acting under section 8. - (2) In carrying out the duties, the attorney - (a) is to be held to the standard of care of a prudent person in comparable circumstances, including having comparable experience and expertise, - (b) must not receive remuneration from the grantor for acting as the attorney unless the enduring power of attorney expressly authorizes the remuneration and states the basis for it, and - (c) is entitled to be reimbursed from the grantor's property for reasonable expenses properly incurred in acting as the attorney. - (3) An attorney is not personally liable for loss or damage to the grantor's property or financial affairs, if the attorney complies with - (a) the provisions of the enduring power of attorney under which the attorney acts, - (b) the attorney's duties, as set out in this Act and any order of a court, - (c) any directions of a court given under this Act, and - (d) any other duty that may be imposed by law.
+- 9 (1) An attorney must exercise his or her authority to - (a) act honestly, in good faith, and in the best interests of the grantor, - (b) take into consideration the known wishes of the grantor and the manner in which the grantor managed the grantor's affairs while competent, - (c) use assets for the benefit of the grantor, - (d) keep the grantor's property and funds separate, except as permitted by statute, - (e) keep records of financial transactions, - (f) communicate regularly with immediate family members and persons designated under section 8 (2) - (g) provide details of financial transactions upon request by a person referred to in paragraph (f), and - (h) give notice of attorney acting. - (2) In carrying out the duties, the attorney - (a) is to be held to the standard of care of a prudent person in comparable circumstances, including having comparable experience and expertise, - (b) must not receive remuneration from the grantor for acting as the attorney unless the enduring power of attorney expressly authorizes the remuneration and states the basis for it, and - (c) is entitled to be reimbursed from the grantor's property for reasonable expenses properly incurred in acting as the attorney. - (3) An attorney is not personally liable for loss or damage to the grantor's property or financial affairs, if the attorney complies with - (a) the provisions of the enduring power of attorney under which the attorney acts, - (b) the attorney's duties, as set out in this Act and any order of a court, - (c) any directions of a court given under this Act, and - (d) any other duty that may be imposed by law.